-India is home to approximately 50 percent of the world’s wild tigers, estimated to number somewhere around four thousand.
-But just one hundred years ago, as many as a thousand tigers may have roamed Asia.
+India is home to approximately 50 percent of the world’s wild tigers, estimated to number somewhere around 4,000.
+But just 100 years ago, as many as 1,000 tigers may have roamed Asia.
 Habitat loss and poaching (both of tigers and their prey) have been blamed for the decimation.
-And it seems that no matter how many “save-the-tiger” organizations we have (the U.S. National Fish and Wildlife Foundation’s Save the Tiger Fund; Global Tiger Patrol; Sierra Club Volunteers Saving Wild Tigers; the World Wildlife Fund’s Save Tigers Now; and National Geographic Society’s Big Cats Initiative; among others), we can’t seem to stem the loss.
+And it seems that no matter how many “save-the-tiger” organizations we have (the U.S. National Fish and Wildlife Foundation’s Save the Tiger Fund, Global Tiger Patrol, Sierra Club Volunteers Saving Wild Tigers, the World Wildlife Fund’s Save Tigers Now and National Geographic Society’s Big Cats Initiative, among others), we can’t seem to stem the loss.

 In the National Geographic article, Caroline Alexander writes:

-“The tiger’s enemies are well-known: loss of habitat exacerbated by exploding human populations, poverty — which induces poaching of prey animals — and looming over all, the dark threat of the brutal Chinese black market for tiger parts.
+“The tiger’s enemies are well-known: loss of habitat exacerbated by exploding human populations, poverty—which induces poaching of prey animals—and looming over all, the dark threat of the brutal Chinese black market for tiger parts.
 Less acknowledged are botched conservation strategies that for decades have failed the tiger.
-The tiger population, dispersed among Asia’s thirteen tiger countries, is estimated at fewer than four thousand animals, though many conservationists believe there are hundreds less than that.
-To put this number in perspective: Global alarm for the species was first sounded in 1969, and early in the ‘80s it was estimated that some eight thousand tigers remained in the wild.
-So decades of vociferously expressed concern for tigers — not to mention millions of dollars donated by well-meaning individuals — has achieved the demise of perhaps half of the already imperiled population.”
+The tiger population, dispersed among Asia’s 13 tiger countries, is estimated at fewer than 4,000 animals, though many conservationists believe there are hundreds less than that.
+To put this number in perspective: Global alarm for the species was first sounded in 1969, and early in the ‘80s it was estimated that some 8,000 tigers remained in the wild.
+So decades of vociferously expressed concern for tigers—not to mention millions of dollars donated by well-meaning individuals—has achieved the demise of perhaps half of the already imperiled population.”